 Add delays to normalize the actions across timescales.

-An alternative approach is to create a ManagerAgent that is responsible for managing the time scales.
 A ManagerAgent in this role - lets call it TimeManager - has a basic design:

 It can message any agent in the simulation that might be affected by time differences.
 You can accomplish that by adding an array of agent names or ids to a TimeManager field, or by increasing the TimeManager's search radius and getting agents from